TruptiNT/Test1/PetStore.md

-# Fetch a List of Pets
+# Get List of Pets

 This section describes the procedure to fetch a list of pets from the  [Swagger Pet store API](https://petstore.swagger.io/) through API interaction.